rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

    * When <a target="_blank" href="https://news.ycombinator.com/item?id=10005415">
    Hacker News</a> announced it in 2015 when the product was first called JAWS.

-## Database #

-   In an interview with <a target="_blank" href="https://www.youtube.com/watch?v=pvmx0IVfBLc">
-   Introduction to the Serverless Paradigm</a>
-   by CloudAcademy.
-   Austen says [23:50] "You never pay for idle".

-   But this is not true within AWS if you use DynamoDB, which Amazon touts as the default database.
-   While Lambda does not incur charges while idle, a DynamoDB incurs charges for data stored even though no data is read or written to it.

-   PROTIP: On AWS use SimpleDB instead of DynamoDB for true no-cost idle.
+Serverless is a combination of command-line utilities and conventions.

-## Install Serverless framework  #
+#### Install Serverless framework  #

 0. [Install Node.js](/node-osx-install/)
    as a pre-requisite since the framework is written in Node.js.